teachamantofish/ehelp/input/calculators.rst

 At 100% efficiency for all components, to raise 136 kg takeoff weight to 1000', the energy needed is U(kWh) = 136*9.81*1000/(3.28 * 3600000) = 0.113 kWh.

+convert to meters
+3.6000000) (1000 watts * seconds an hour) +

+kwh: all of that gets you the theoretical energy to get the mass to a given height. .

+kwh/effecienty = actual energy to a height.
+Then you need to add in the rate.

+.67 kwh/ 6 minutes of flight time/60 minutes in an hour. = 6.7kw
+.67 kwh/ 10 minutes of flight time/60 minutes in an hour. = 4 kw
+E =f*d
+electiral : P*T

+kwh: energy
+power = watts/ energy rate

 Adjusting for reality:

 * Glide ratio: 10